chris-nowicki/mac-setup/README.md

 - Clickable links
 - Native OS notifications

-There are a lot of options for a terminal replacement, but I've been using iTerm2 for years and it works great for my needs.

 Checkout their documentation for more info on what iTerm2 can do: [https://iterm2.com/documentation.html](https://iterm2.com/documentation.html)

 ```